A pathway to a healthier you

 Personal skills that can deter bullies

 Those most vulnerable to bullying include students, new graduates and overseas-qualified nurses and midwives.
-Research shows staff with speaking-up skills experience less incivility/ bullying and also less impact on their personal wellbeing.
+Staff who feel confident speaking up tend to face less bullying or incivility, and their wellbeing is less affected.

 Our workplaces must prevent bullying

 In a 2021 study, 38.8% of participants reported weekly or more frequent incivility or bullying.
-Nurses aged 25–34 years reported incivility/bullying and extreme behaviour more often than other staff.
+Nurses aged 25–34 years reported incivility or bullying and extreme behaviour more often than other staff (J. Westbrook, 2021).

 Bullied or harassed at work?